Environmental Effects and Brillouin's Paradox in Nonlinear Electrical Circuits: Abstract

 \section{Abstract}

-We present a stochastic approach to calculate the full statistics of classical voltage fluctuations across an arbitrary, nonlinear, dissipative device embedded in a circuit in the presence of a bias.
-We show how the feedback resulting from the circuit, made of an ohmic resistor and a capacitor, affects the cumulants of the voltage, and in particular resolves Brillouin's paradox to satisfy thermodynamics.
-We apply our results to the case of a tunnel junction and a diode.
+We present a stochastic approach to calculate the full statistics of classical voltage fluctuations across an arbitrary, nonlinear, dissipative device embedded in a circuit in the presence of a DC bias.
+We show how the feedback resulting from the circuit, made of an ohmic resistor and a capacitor, affects the statistics of voltage fluctuations, and in particular resolves Brillouin's paradox to satisfy thermodynamics: feedback cancels rectification.
+We apply our very general results to the case of a tunnel junction and a diode.

-\paragraph*{Introduction.} What happens when two electronic components are connected in series in a circuit ?
-This naive question refers to the basis of electronic circuit design: each component has its own $V_{1,2}(I)$ characteristic, the DC current is the same in the components and the total voltage is $V_1(I)+V_2(I)$.
-This however is known to be incorrect in mesoscopic circuits at very low temperature, a phenomenon called dynamical Coulomb blockade \cite{Fulton87,Delsing89,Korotkov90,Averin91}.
-This breakdown of the most basic electronic formula has been shown to occur in a circuit at room temperature with an avalanche diode in series with a resistor \cite{Karl21}.
-It has even been shown very recently that a Zener diode and a resistor are enough to build an amplifier \cite{Dumont26}.
-The physical origin of this lies in the feedback of current noise: when a component generates noise which amplitude depends on voltage, the presence of a resistor (or more generally any complex impedance) in series with itself leads to a self-modulation of noise, which results in the modification of the I-V characteristic.
-This can be strong enough to induce negative differential resistance in a Zener diode \cite{Dumont26}.
+What happens when two electronic components are connected in series in a circuit ?
+This naive question refers to the basis of electronic circuit design: each component has its own, intrinsic $I_{1,2}(V)$ characteristic, and the voltage drops $V_{1,2}$ across the components 1,2 adjust themselves so that: i) the DC current in the circuit $I$ is the same in the components, $I=I_1(V_1)=I_2(V_2)$, and ii) the total voltage is $V=V_1+V_2$.
+This is however known to be incorrect in mesoscopic circuits at very low temperature, a phenomenon called dynamical Coulomb blockade \cite{Fulton87,Delsing89,Korotkov90,Averin91}.
+This breakdown of the most basic electronic formula has been recently shown to be much more general: it occurs for any circuit with a device whose noise depends on voltage, like an avalanche diode in series with a resistor, at room temperature \cite{Karl21}.
+The physical origin of this lies in the feedback of current noise: when a component generates noise whose amplitude depends on voltage, the presence of a resistor (or more generally any complex impedance) in series with itself leads to a self-modulation of noise, which results in the modification of the I-V characteristic.
+This can be strong enough to induce negative differential resistance in a Zener diode, making it possible to build an amplifier with just a Zener diode and a resistor, something impossible in "usual" electronics\cite{Dumont26}.